-All ingredients are listed below in the recipe card, but in general these are the ingredients necessary to make monkey bread.
+Quantities of all ingredients are listed below in the recipe card, but in general these are the ingredients necessary to make monkey bread.
 As I had explained in previous paragraph, this recipe will be done in three parts.
-Let’s get in depth what we will be doing in each part.
+So let’s get in depth what we will be doing in each part.

 HOW TO MAKE THE CHOCOLATE MONKEY BREAD